hectorfernandez02/serverless-demo-api-lambda-dynamodb/README.md

 # API using AWS Lambda and AWS DynamoDB

 Project created to show the process to deploy a simple CRUD with Node.js (Typescript) using [Serverless Framework](https://www.serverless.com/).

+This CRUD is for players you can interact with the API

 ## :stop_sign: Pre-requirements
 1) Create a S3 Bucket called "api-lambda-dynamodb-USERNAME-ENV" when YOURNAME is the USER_NAME defined on keys.yml and ENV the environment "dev" it's ok.